 That’s Lee with his trusty scythe, above, which doesn’t figure into composting, but into how he cuts his meadow-like fields.
 Impressive, and mesmerizing!
-I’ve included a couple of his great how-to videos on composting and soil prep, along with links to the audio of our entire conversation.
+I’ve included a couple of his great how-to videos on composting and no-till soil preparation, along with links to the audio of our entire conversation.

 I was especially excited to visit Lee Reich’s New Paltz, New York, “farmden”–that’s half garden, half farm–since it’s fruit harvest time.
 Lee is a longtime friend and author of many exceptional garden books, including “Grow Fruit Naturally” and “Weedless Gardening,” and “The Pruning Book,” among others.

 Read the show notes from our discussion on the October 21, 2013 edition of my public-radio show below.

 no-till gardens, making compost, and more, with lee reich